The Magic Roundabout (film)

-The Magic Roundabout (known as Pollux – Le manège enchanté in France) is a 2005 computer-animated adventure fantasy film based on the television series of the same name.
-It was released in France with a French dub on 2 February 2005, and an English-language version was released two weeks later in the United Kingdom on 11 February.

-In the United States, the film was released as Doogal on 24 February 2006 with a new English dub and script.
+It was released in France with an original French dub on 2 February 2005, and an English-language version was released nine days later in the United Kingdom on 11 February.
+In the United States, the film was released as Doogal on 24 February 2006 with a new English cast, dub, and script.
 Only Ian McKellen's performance was retained, while Kylie Minogue redubbed her role from the UK release.
-The U.K. and French dub received mixed reviews but the U.S. dub received overwhelmingly negative reviews.
+Whilst the UK and French dub received mixed reviews, the US dub received overwhelmingly negative reviews.